 What the workflow had to get right

 Mitigating circumstances do not arrive as one neat process.
 They arrive as a stream of individual cases, each tied to a specific student and a specific assessment moment.
 So the workflow has to do two jobs well: treat every submission as its own trackable request, and block invalid submissions early if the mitigating circumstances window is not open or permissible, instead of wasting staff time later.
+That early eligibility control is essential, because eligibility should be decided before staff spend time reviewing evidence or processing submissions that should never enter the queue.

 Then there is the detail that makes decisions fair.
 Staff cannot judge a request without seeing what exactly is affected, which module, which assessment component, and which due date, sometimes more than one.
 The workflow also needs to support the three request types in scope, late submission with a proposed new date, non-submission, and mitigation, while keeping communication airtight: a proof-of-submission email with the full form details and timestamp, plus a clear outcome message once the case is approved, rejected, or referred for more information.
+In practice, that means every one of these submissions must arrive with enough evidence and context to support a fair decision.
+It also means eligibility logic cannot sit outside the workflow, because late decisions about eligibility create confusion around submissions and evidence.

 How the workflow runs in Ellucian SaaS

 We built the mitigating circumstances workflow to do one thing really well: turn a student’s “something went wrong” moment into a clean case that staff can decide on fast, with the right updates applied automatically at the end.
+The goal was to make this SaaS workflow reliable for both students and staff, while letting Intelligent Processes manage routing, timing, and decision flow behind the scenes.

 The student starts in Ellucian Experience and submits a request through an Experience form.
 Most of the context is pre-filled, so the student focuses on what matters: what happened, what it affects, and when.
 They select the module and the impacted assessment component or components, choose the request type (late submission with a requested new date, non-submission, or mitigation), add dates, pick a reason or use “Other,” attach evidence, and confirm a policy statement the institution can configure.
+This keeps submissions structured from the start and ensures that evidence is attached as part of the same SaaS interaction rather than handled separately.

 Before any staff time is spent, the workflow checks eligibility.
 If the mitigating circumstances window is not open or the request is not permissible, the case is automatically rejected.
 If it is valid, the student gets a proof-of-submission email with the full details and timestamp.
+This eligibility step is critical because it prevents invalid submissions from moving forward and ensures staff review only the cases that meet policy rules.
+By resolving eligibility first, the workflow keeps evidence review and downstream submissions handling focused on valid cases only.

 Then Intelligent Processes routes the case to the right approver based on program of study.
 The approver can approve, reject, or refer and pause the case for follow-up.
 Reject closes the loop with an email and an Experience notification.
 Approve moves straight to the update step, where any required component-level adjustments, such as grade, grade comment, or submission date, are applied back to the student record through Banner APIs, and the workflow ends with a clear outcome message to the student.
+Because Intelligent Processes controls this path, institutions get a consistent SaaS process for handling submissions, pauses, and decisions.
+Intelligent Processes also helps keep evidence, eligibility, and approvals aligned so the workflow does not split into disconnected manual steps.

 Results

 Students get one clear Experience flow to submit a case with evidence, receive a timestamped submission receipt, and see the decision by email and notification.
+They also benefit from clearer eligibility handling, because the workflow tells them early whether their submissions can proceed.

 Staff get decision-ready requests with the right module and component context, plus a simple approve, reject, or refer path, with approved adjustments written back to the student record when needed.
+That means staff review evidence inside a cleaner context, spend less time sorting through unclear submissions, and can trust that eligibility has already been checked.

 Institutions and Ellucian get a SaaS-native workflow that enforces eligibility up front and is ready to adopt across assessment cycles.
+They also get a SaaS pattern where Intelligent Processes supports repeatable submissions handling and evidence-driven decisioning without local custom code.

 Turn institutional processes into Ellucian SaaS workflows

 ABCloudz understands the common patterns behind institutional processes, but the build always depends on your specifics: which data you need to capture, which checks apply, who approves, and what must be updated once a decision is made.
 We lock those details down first, then implement the workflow in Ellucian SaaS using standard components so it is supportable and easy to adopt.
+That includes defining how eligibility is checked, how evidence is handled, how submissions are routed, and where Intelligent Processes should take over inside the SaaS design.

 If you want to standardize a process in Ellucian SaaS, contact ABCloudz and share your current flow.
 We will translate it into a SaaS-native workflow your team can run with confidence.
+Whether the challenge is submissions, evidence, eligibility, or broader orchestration through Intelligent Processes, we can shape a SaaS workflow that fits the way your institution actually operates.